Model (person): Instagram models

 Some Instagram models have gained high-profile modelling jobs and become celebrities.
 Fitness model Jen Selter had become an Internet celebrity by 2014 and modelled for Vanity Fair magazine.
 Cosplayer and model Anna Faith acquired over 250,000 Instagram followers by 2014, gaining success from her ability to impersonate the Disney character Elsa.
 With Facebook's continuing decrease in post reach, Instagram has increasingly become cosplayers' favourite platform.
 American actress Caitlin O'Connor had almost 300,000 Instagram followers in 2016, earning most of her social media income from endorsing products on Instagram.
+American model Kayla Simmons has a million Instagram followers after posting images of herself in swimsuits.
 Australian personal trainer Kayla Itsines acquired 5.5 million Instagram followers, allowing her to build a business in the fitness industry.
 Brazilian model Claudia Alende gained a following of 2.8 million people on Instagram by 2015 and developed a career as a lingerie model.
 Plus-size models Iskra Lawrence and Tess Holliday have used Instagram to demonstrate their potential as models.
 Yashika Aannand, an Indian teenage actress, rose to prominence in the Tamil film industry after gaining popularity as an Instagram model with over 145,000 followers on her account by 2017.
 Iraqi cross-dressing model, Noor Alsaffar, was killed in September 2023 as part of an increase in violence against LGBTQ+ people.

 Instagram model techniques and aesthetics have also been used in unconventional or parody profiles.
 Instagram model Lil Miquela has blurred the line between reality and social media, amassing more than 200,000 followers without revealing whether she is real or computer-generated.
 Australian comedian Celeste Barber had acquired 1.8 million Instagram followers by 2017, parodying celebrity fashion photographs with real-life reenactments.
 In 2016, French organisation Addict Aide ran a campaign to raise awareness for alcohol abuse among young people in which a model posed as Louise Delage, a fictitious 25-year-old Parisian whose Instagram photos nearly always featured alcohol.
 The account amassed 65,000 followers in a month, after which a reveal video posted to it had over 160,000 views.